itsjunetime/smserver/docs/API.md

 post(url, files=files_values, data=vals)
 ```

+To be able to send a text with a subject, the `subject` variable in `vals` must not be empty, and you must have the option `Enable subject functionality` toggled on in the app

 I've read that the value for `attachments` in `files_values` could be a list of tuples (a list of variables like `file`), but doing that has cause python to fail every time I've tried it, so I would recommend just iterating over each attachment and sending them individually.

-I also don't know for sure if the issue where the app crashes is only exclusive to a request made through the python library, or if it happens regardless of what is making the request.